shahzain19/shahzain19/README.md

 # Hi, I’m Shyn 👋

-I’m a developer focused on building reliable, well-structured products — from frontend interfaces to backend systems and interactive applications.
+I’m a developer focused on building reliable, well-structured product from frontend interfaces to backend systems and interactive applications.

 I care about clean code, solid fundamentals, and shipping things that work.